The Retreat Animal Sanctuary

 The site currently accommodates a rescue centre, wildlife hospital, intensive and equine re-homing centre and permanent areas for horses, cows and sheep and goats.

 There is now an opportunity for the Sanctuary to purchase a piece of land next to the current site.
 This would double the size of the sanctuary, allowing them to take in and care for many more animals.
 To do this, they need help to raise £225,000.

 You can read much more about the sanctuary on the Go Fund Me page and watch an interview and tour of the sanctuary from vegan activist, Peter Egan.
 We you can help too.

 For the month of March, we will donate 5% of all product sales to the Sanctuary.
 No need for a coupon code, just place your order in the usual way and we will do the rest.

 We hope that you will support us and the Sanctuary by buying your gifts from Watson & Wolfe between now and March 31st 2020.

-Also, watch this space for details of a special event which will be held at the Sanctuary this Spring.
+Also, watch this space for details of a special event which will be held at the Sanctuary this year.
 The event is being organised by our stockist Ethel Loves Me in Rye.
-Further details will be announced.
+Further details will be announced in due course.